 - Fix a potential problem when saving data that was loaded from a git repository into cloud storage

 - Fix error where newly created cloud accounts failed to create the remote repository on Windows

 - Detect and try to work around the fact that the map module requires at least OpenGL 2.1 (previously Subsurface would crash when OpenGL was too old -- often on old Win32 versions)

 Binaries are available for Windows, Mac, and a few distribution specific binaries for a number of Linux flavors including Ubuntu, Debian, Linux Mint, Fedora, and openSUSE.
 We usually also provide an AppImage that runs on most Linux distributions, but that still requires some more work and will be released in the next few weeks.

 You can get Subsurface 4.7.2 from these locations:

 Linux: Ubuntu: Add

-Linux: openSUSE / Fedora: go to our open build service beta page
+Linux: openSUSE / Fedora: go to our open build service release page